Tiled background

 • International students are enrolled onto an Academic Introduction Module in MyBeckett and there is additional support with English Language and Academic English.

-• Once you've enrolled as a student you can self-enrol on the MyBeckett Study Smart module.
-This provides more detailed support on developing the skills you need to succeed at university.
-You can also take a look at the self-assessment tools on our Student Skills web page.
+• Once you've enrolled as a student you can self-enrol on one of our MyBeckett Study Smart modules.
+These provide more detailed support on developing the skills you need to succeed at university and there are versions for different entry levels.
+And you should take the Academic Integrity course found alongside your modules to ensure you're following good academic practice.

 • There is also customised support for international students, distance learners and degree apprentices.

 • Our Skills for Learning website is packed with resources, including essay writing and referencing tools to help with your first assignments.
-Our free interactive workshop programme delivered by our Academic Skills Tutors begins again in October.
+Our Academic Support Team have a series of online workshop recordings you can watch to develop your academic skills.
+We also host Study Cafes and online drop ins.
+You can book onto these via MyHub.

 • Most of your assignments are submitted online - check out the videos that show you how, alongside other “how to” videos on the Library YouTube channel